-While every applicant will be different, just as every applicant need to have similar areas of expertise, there are also qualities you need to absolutely look for in a potential Virtual Assistant.
+While every applicant will be different, just as every applicant needs to have similar areas of expertise, there are also qualities you need to absolutely look for in a potential Virtual Assistant.

 - Attention to Detail. – “The devil is in the details” as the old saying goes.
 Often times missing a detail or small errors can throw a whole process out of whack.
-This is why being detail oriented is another important quality to look for in a Virtual Assistant.
+This is why being detail-oriented is another important quality to look for in a Virtual Assistant.
 Ask them what their process is when performing a task.
-Do they make lists, do they ask for a checklist etc.?
-People will make errors, that is inevitable, but look for those who are careful to ensure that there are few to none when they do their work.
+Do they make lists, do they ask for a checklist, etc.?
+People will make errors, which is inevitable, but look for those who are careful to ensure that there are few to none when they do their work.

 - Resourceful – While you want your Virtual Assistant to ask questions, you don’t want to constantly have to hold their hand and monitor everything they do as that defeats their purpose.
 You want someone who will be resourceful and take the initiative to gather what they need, on their own and only reach out when they have exhausted every avenue or need very specific details that can really only come from you.

-- Open – You want someone who is open to hear areas for improvement and suggestions.
-It will take some time for you all to get used to working together and cohesion will only occur if all parties are flexible and open to taking assessment.
+- Open – You want someone who is open to hearing areas for improvement and suggestions.
+It will take some time for you all to get used to working together and cohesion will only occur if all parties are flexible and open to taking assessments.